TigselemaAlex/TigselemaAlex/README.md

+![title](./hero.png)
 ### Hello!!! 👋 I am a full stack software engineer specialized in Spring Boot & Angular technologies.
-![title](./hero.png)
+#### Technologies

 <!--
 **TigselemaAlex/TigselemaAlex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.